Coronavirus: No further deaths but 38 more cases reported in State

 NPHET reported no further deaths from Covid-19 on Friday.
 There have been a total of 1,763 coronavirus-related deaths in the Republic.

+Forty-four of the cases were in Kildare, 33 in Dublin, 11 in Clare, 10 in Laois, eight in Limerick and the remaining 17 were across 10 counties.

+The median age of Friday’s cases was 30 years of age, with 82 per cent of the 38 being under 45.

-Dr Ronan Glynn, acting chief medical officer, said; “Mass testing has now taken place in relation to a number of known outbreaks.
+Dr Glynn, acting chief medical officer, said: “Mass testing has now taken place in relation to a number of known outbreaks.

 “We may be beginning to see more cases which we cannot link to outbreaks or close contacts.
 The National Public Health Emergency Team will continue to monitor this situation closely over the coming days.”